 At Stellar Skin + Body, we take health and hygiene ‘very’ seriously for both your comfort and safety, and our own.
-When you walk into our studio, you enter a clean, fresh, sanitary environment and can relax knowing that your treatments are being provided with the highest level of health and hygiene.
+When you walk into our clinic, you enter a clean, fresh, sanitary environment and can relax knowing that your treatments are being provided with the highest level of health and hygiene.

 Unfortunately, many salons and even days spas go to great lengths to save a few dollars, all while putting your health and hygiene at risk.
 Don’t let their prices fool you either – just because you’re paying a premium, doesn’t mean you’re safe!
-How do we know this?
-We’ve worked for many of them in the past.

 Every effort is made to dispose of any materials used after each treatment ensuring the highest level of health and hygiene.
 Metal instruments and tools (such as tweezers and pedicure buckets) can not be thrown out.
 These are thoroughly cleaned and sterilised with hospital-grade disinfectant and/or alcohol wipes between each client.